drug-design/course/docs/chapters/molecular-similarity.md

 === "Sketch"
     ![](https://media.drugdesign.org/course/molecular-similarity/changement_conf_recep.png){: loading=lazy }
 === "3D"
-    <div id="nglviewer-container-rcc" class="nglviewer-container" data-molecule-id="receptor-conformational-change" style="width: 750px; height: 450px;" data-initialized="false"></div>
+    <div id='nglviewer-container-receptor-conformational-change' class='nglviewer-container' data-molecule-id='receptor-conformational-change' style='width: 750px; height: 450px;' data-initialized='false'></div>

 #### Flip in Binding Mode
 *[Binding Mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.

-When an X-ray structure of a complex is available for a given ligand, the design normally includes the assumption that the binding mode of the analog will be similar to that of the reference molecule.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/flip-binding-mode-b0e291cf'><i class='fa fa-play' aria-hidden='true'></i></button>When an X-ray structure of a complex is available for a given ligand, the design normally includes the assumption that the binding mode of the analog will be similar to that of the reference molecule.
 This has proven to be valid in many cases.
 However, there are examples where important flips were observed (in some cases a 180 degree rotation of the structure), and this is another limitation of the above mentioned continuity principle.
 The similarity principle is not applicable.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[nce]: New Chemical Entity: a compound not previously described.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.